-Arinzé Kene was born and raised in London to Nigerian parents.
+Arinzé Kene was born in Lagos, Nigeria and raised in London.
 Alongside his writing he works as an actor.

 Arinzé is currently writing a new play, MISTY for the Bush Theatre, which was part of their RADAR festival 2015.
 GOOD DOG was written on attachment to the Royal National Theatre, it will be produced by Tiata Fahodzi in Spring 2017.